 There are also notification options using eCards.
-You will be asked to provide what STI they may have been exposed to.
-The card will inform your partner of the situation and provided information about the condition and local testing and treatment options.
+You will be asked to provide what STI your ex-partners may have been exposed to.
+The card will provide information about the condition and local testing and treatment options.

 When entering a new relationship get tested before having sex.
 This will help prevent infecting one another and having to have this conversation when it is already too late.
-You or your partner could have an STI even if there are no symptoms.
+Remember, you or your partner could have an STI even if there are no symptoms.